 In response to the outbreak of COVID-19, we are following a new visitor and workshop protocol to help protect our community and provide peace of mind to visiting guests.
-We are currently not offering any summer workshops in an effort to limit the number of visitors at one time.
+We are currently offering several day-long summer workshops that will be hosted entirely outside with a limited number of participants.
 We are also prioritizing visitors who are seriously interested in joining our community, and asking that they maintain social distance during their visits here.
 If you are an interested visitor during this time, please be in touch with us to figure out how we can help make your visit happen!

 Bear Creek Community Land Trust welcomes scheduled visitors and potential new members who are aligned with our values.
 Currently there are plots of land available for lease and also some existing leaseholds with infrastructure for lease.
 Coming for a visit is a great first step in figuring out whether you might like to pursue becoming a member in our community, or simply get a chance to experience what life in a developing intentional community is like!

 Because we have limited resources, we will give precedence to visitors who are genuinely interested in joining a community like ours, rather than those who are just passing through.
-We suggest a stay of at least five days in order for us to really get to know one other.
+With COVID restricting us to outside social gathering, we suggest an initial visit of two to three days, with potential longer visits after that.

 During a visit, you can expect to participate in the daily activities of your hosts.
 These will most likely include physical work outside, gardening, building, working with animals, or other homestead tasks, so please take into consideration what month you schedule a visit in and whether heat is an issue for you.
 Meals will be shared together, and there will likely be time to get a tour of the whole community and other leaseholds while you are here.
 Depending on your host, internet and phone access may be limited, and potentially vehicle access as well.